ihdia/Palmira/README.md

 ```

 # Contact
-If you have any question, please contact [Dr. Ravi Kiran Sarvadevabhatla](mailto:ravi.kiran@iiit.ac.in.)
+For any queries, please contact [Dr. Ravi Kiran Sarvadevabhatla](mailto:ravi.kiran@iiit.ac.in.)

 # License
 This project is open sourced under MIT license.